 What can caring owners do to prepare for the worst, if death, disability or age takes away a pet’s home?
 Will family and friends rally to find loving homes for all the orphaned animals?

-Legal Considerations if Pets Outlive You
+Legal Considerations Planning for When Your Pets Outlive You